likicv/usysml-test-cases/test_cases.md

 ## Comments/discussion

-Shows the use of 'attribute def' statement within the 'part def' block.
+Shows the use of `attribute def` statement within the `part def` block.

 A simple element name is used.